 It's unclear to me why gamification has become so homogenous.
-Maybe its designers are too old and were influenced by the wrong games.
-They played games when "Galaga" and "Pac-Man" were cutting edge and then "grew up" and stopped playing games.
+Maybe gamification designers are too old and were influenced by the wrong games.
+They played games when "Galaga" and "Pac-Man" were cutting edge, and then "grew up" and stopped playing games.
 They aren't looking at games from the perspective of a gamer/game designer.
 They are parents, watching their kids sit in front of a game console for hours, asking themselves, "Why is our child so addicted?" and "Why are they playing so many games when they could be doing their schoolwork?"
 Meanwhile, I was asking questions like “How can I improve my skill in this game to beat a boss?”

 Gamification designers aren't asking the right questions.
 Game designers and behavioral scientists are asking many of the same questions, and we should be focusing on those.
 We should be asking ourselves "What can we take away from game design and behavioral science to influence user behavior so that we co-create an intended experience with the user?"
 We don't have a choice whether we ask this question or not, because Every app is designed for behavior change, intentionally or unintentionally.

 Games have grown up since the 80s and 90s and many distinct genres have been born.
 Gamification never grew up.
 It copied itself rather than drawing from game design and behavioral science.
 Despite the heterogenous set of problems, a homogenous configuration of points, badges, and leaderboards has been touted as a universal approach.
 Gamification didn't adapt to its goals and challenges because the designers didn't understand the behavioral science of how and why it worked.
 The designers mistakenly believed that Foursquare’s mechanics would simply lead to engagement, even when taken out of Foursquare's context.
 This is Lazy gamification.
 There could be many genres of gamification, and yet most of what we have is just Foursquare over and over again.
 Gamification is not one monolithic thing.